serilog/serilog-sinks-rollingfile/README.md

 > **Important:** By default, only one process may write to a log file at a given time.
 See _Shared log files_ below for information on multi-process sharing.

-### Date placeholders
+### format specifiers

-The Appender supports three different date time placeholders:
+The Appender supports three different format specifiers:

 * {Date} Creates a file per day.
 Filename uses the `yyyyMMdd` format.
 * {Hour} Creates a file per hour.
-Filename uses the `yyyyMMddhh24mi` format.
+Filename uses the `yyyyMMddHH` format.
 * {HalfHour} Creates a file per half hour.
-Filename uses the `yyyyMMddhh24mi` format.
+Filename uses the `yyyyMMddHHmm` format.

 ### Limits